dmitrybelyakov/dam-sync/readme.md

 #### Configure dam-sync

-Before you start using `dam-sync`, you must make sure you configure it by running:
+Before you start using `dam-sync`, make sure you configure it by running:

 ```
 dam-sync configure